12 Best Places to Sell Coins Online

 Summary

 If you are ready to sell coins online to make money, you’ll find many places that are looking to buy.
-You can list the items individually on a marketplace, sell directly to a buyer or use a consignment auction.
+You can list the items individually on a marketplace, sell directly to a buyer, or use a consignment auction.
+Ultimately, the best way to sell your coins will depend on your unique situation.

-You might not have the time to manage a marketplace listing, so making a consignment auction or selling directly to an online shop is a good choice.
-If you have time to manage your listing, a marketplace could increase profits.
+You may not have the time to manage a marketplace listing, so creating a consignment auction or selling directly to an online shop is a good alternative.
+If you have the time to manage your listing, a marketplace can increase your profits.
+Before selling your coins, take some time to determine which option is best for you.